-Ancient Indian Technology Iron and Steel Shipping
+Ancient Indian Technology Iron and Steel Shipping:

-Iron and Steel: Iron was found in countries neighboring India.
+Iron was found in countries neighboring India.
 This made European scholars assume that it came from outside India.
 Given the similarities between the Vedas and Avesta which is a Zoroastrian text, some saw this as supporting the theory of diffusion of iron and Vedas into India from the outside.

 However, contrary to this, the Vibha Tripathi indicates that iron in India is much older.
 Cemeteries in the current day Baluchistan have iron objects.
 Since iron can be a by-product of copper technology, this could be its likely origin in India.
 This may be because copper was a well-known technology in many parts of ancient India.
 A smelting furnace dated 800 BCE has been found in Naikund in Maharashtra, India.

-Recent discoveries reveal that iron was known in the Ganga valley in mid second millennium BCE.
-Rust-free steel was an Indian invention, and remained an Indian skill for centuries.
+Recent discoveries reveal that iron was known in the Ganga valley in mid-second millennium BCE.
+Rust-free steel was an Indian invention and remained an Indian skill for centuries.
 Delhi’s famous iron pillar, dated 402 CE, is considered a metallurgical wonder and shows negligible signs of rust.

-However, to increase the zinc content beyond this threshold, one must first separate the zinc into 100 per cent pure form.
+However, to increase the zinc content beyond this threshold, one must first separate the zinc into 100 percent pure form.
 This is then mixed with the pure zinc back into an alloy.
 A major breakthrough in the history of metallurgy was India’s discovery of zinc distillation.
-In this the metal was vaporized and then condensed back into pure metal.
+In this, the metal was vaporized and then condensed back into pure metal.

 Brass in Takshashila has been dated from third century BCE to fifth century CE.
 Additionally, there is evidence of zinc ore mining at Zawar in Rajasthan from the fifth century BCE.
-However, there is lack of evidence of regular production of metallic zinc until the eighth century CE.
+However, there is a lack of evidence of regular production of metallic zinc until the eighth century CE.

 (iii) England transferred the technology of zinc from India in 1736.
 British metallurgy documents do not mention zinc at all prior to this transfer.

-Shipping and Shipbuilding: Shipbuilding was one of India’s major export industries until the British dismantled it and formally banned it.
+Shipbuilding was one of India’s major export industries until the British dismantled it and formally banned it.
 Medieval Arab sailors purchased their boats in India.
 The Portuguese also continued to get their boats from India and not Europe.
 Some of the world’s largest and most sophisticated ships were built in India and China.

 The compass and other navigation tools were already in use in the Indian Ocean long before Europe.
 As a matter of fact, “Nav” is a Sanskrit word for boat, and is the root word in “navigation” and “navy”.
 Using their expertise in the science of seafaring, Indians participated in the earliest-known ocean-based trading system.

-Farming Techniques: Indian farmers developed non-chemical, eco-friendly pesticides and fertilizers.
+Indian farmers developed non-chemical, eco-friendly pesticides and fertilizers.
 All these products have modern applications.
 Crop rotation and soil technology that has been passed down for thousands of years are traditional practices which India pioneered.

 Historically, India’s agricultural production was large and sustained a huge population compared to other parts of the world.
 Surpluses were stored for use in a drought year.
 This superfluous cultivation, however, received a huge setback during the British rule in India.